Edgio

 • A regular expression pattern for the query string argument / request body parameter, cookie, or request header by which requests will be identified.
 Mark the Regex? option to indicate that the specified value should be interpreted as a regular expression.

-5. In the Applied Rule ID’s option, type the ID for a rule that will be ignored when processing the requests identified in steps 8.3 and 8.4 and then press ‘ENTER’.
+5. In the Applied Rule ID’s option, type the ID for a rule that will be ignored when processing the requests identified in steps 9.iii and 9.iv and then press ENTER.
 Repeat this step as needed.

 If sensitive data is passed as clear text and cannot be encrypted, then you should redact the matched on variables that may potentially match on it.